The Hotel H10 Rubicon Palace matches a gourmet dining scene with a close-to-the-beach postcode.

 TripAdvisor Traveller Rating

 - Official Rating

 Buffet meals.
 Snacks.
 Ice-cream 11.00-18.00.
 Italian, Asian or El Velero à la carte dining - one visit to one of these per stay - on request, limited availability.

 Selected alcoholic beverages including some premium brands, soft drinks, beer and mineral water in all bars with self-service, 09.30-01.00.
 Tea and coffee at Mike's Coffee Bar.

 All are included except where indicated.

 A luxurious spa that offers specialist massages and treatments such as facials and body wraps.
-Plus spa family sessions are availabe daily for 2 hours for children 4 years and over.
 Book beforehand to avoid disappointment.

 Janubio buffet restaurant

 The bigger of the two buffet restaurants, Janubio serves breakfast, lunch and dinner.
-There's a special kids' buffet with different themed evenings and show cooking.
 The chefs can cater for specific dietary requirements on request, and there's also outdoor seating.

 Rooms ► View all